Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Proximal Semismooth Newton Pursuit

-In the sequel, all the convergence results are established for {\tt PSNP} with $\alpha_k$ chosen as \eqref{def-alpha-k}.
+In the sequel, all the convergence results are established based on $\alpha_k$ chosen as \eqref{def-alpha-k}.
 We will not mention it for simplicity unless further explanations are needed.
-Our first result shows that the above choice of $\alpha_k$ enables conditions \eqref{armijio-descent-property} and \eqref{armijio-descent-property-1} to be satisfied so as to ensure a decreasing property of sequence $\{F(\bx^{k})\}$. \begin{lemma} Under Assumption \ref{assumptions-f}, condition (\ref{armijio-descent-property-1}) can be ensured by (\ref{def-alpha-k}) and
+Our first result shows that the above choice of $\alpha_k$ enables conditions \eqref{armijio-descent-property} and \eqref{armijio-descent-property-1} to be satisfied so as to ensure a decreasing property of sequence $\{F(\bx^{k})\}$. \begin{lemma} Let $\{(\bw^k,\bx^{k})\}$ be the sequence generated by {PSNP} or {PCSNP}.
+Under Assumption \ref{assumptions-f}, condition (\ref{armijio-descent-property-1}) can be ensured by (\ref{def-alpha-k}) and